Fundamental interaction: Classical theory

 In his 1687 theory, Isaac Newton postulated space as an infinite and unalterable physical structure existing before, within, and around all objects while their states and relations unfold at a constant pace everywhere, thus absolute space and time.
 Inferring that all objects bearing mass approach at a constant rate, but collide by impact proportional to their masses, Newton inferred that matter exhibits an attractive force.
 His law of universal gravitation implied there to be instant interaction among all objects.
 As conventionally interpreted, Newton's theory of motion modelled a central force without a communicating medium.
 Thus Newton's theory violated the tradition, going back to Descartes, that there should be no action at a distance.

-Conversely, during the 1820s, when explaining magnetism, Michael Faraday inferred a field filling space and transmitting that force.
-Faraday conjectured that ultimately, all forces unified into one.
+In 1846, Michael Faraday explained his view that a field filled space and the lateral vibrations of these lines transmitted energy.
+Faraday conjectured that light was thus a vibration in the electromagnetic force field and moreover gravity could described in a similar fashion.
+These speculations, ridiculed at the time, were broadly similar to modern field models.

 In 1873, James Clerk Maxwell unified electricity and magnetism as effects of an electromagnetic field whose third consequence was light, travelling at constant speed in vacuum.
 If his electromagnetic field theory held true in all inertial frames of reference, this would contradict Newton's theory of motion, which relied on Galilean relativity.
 If, instead, his field theory only applied to reference frames at rest relative to a mechanical luminiferous aether—presumed to fill all space whether within matter or in vacuum and to manifest the electromagnetic field—then it could be reconciled with Galilean relativity and Newton's laws.
 (However, such a "Maxwell aether" was later disproven; Newton's laws did, in fact, have to be replaced.)